A Guest Post by Patrick Ashley

 - Photo sharpness is a must, as well as good lighting.
 There will be enough blur in the photo as it is; your focal point must be sharp.

 - If people are in the scene, they need to be fairly obscure and small.
 Again, reflecting what you’d see in a real miniature scene.
 People are very small, and not well detailed in miniature scenery.

 - Generally, avoid wide shots, and make sure the scene is interesting – for instance, an aerial photo of a cathedral with spires and flying buttresses is interesting, while an aerial photo of a flat-topped shopping mall would not be.

-Patrick Ashley is the author is the founder and chief blogger of tiltshiftable.com, a blog dedicated to informing and teaching others about the technique of photographic tilt shift.
+Patrick Ashley is the author is the founder and chief blogger of tiltshiftable.com (update: site no longer live), a blog dedicated to informing and teaching others about the technique of photographic tilt shift.